PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/structure_intro.md

 Finally, some proteins have a **quaternary structure**, which describes the protein’s interaction with other copies of itself to form a single functional unit, or a multimer.
 Many proteins do not have a quaternary structure and functions as an independent monomer.

+Proteins are can often be divided into protein domains.
+Domains are distinct functional/structural units within the protein and are typically responsible for a specific interaction or function.
+For example, The Sars-CoV-2 S protein has a Receptor Binding Domain (RBD) that is responsible for interacting with ACE2.
+The rest of the protein does not come into contact with ACE2.

 Now that we have a pretty good understanding of protein structure, we need to explain why the 3D structure is so important.

 ## Protein Shape is Key